top of page

 Central Canterbury, accessible by bus or an easy walk from Canterbury East, a slightly longer walk from Canterbury West.
 Nearest car parks are Whitefriars multi storey or Watling Street.

 Step free access, lift available.
 Accessible toilet.
+Sensory bags & social stories available.
+Quiet space available.

 Log benches in an awning in a woodland glade at The Wildwood Trust